FutureForMe/FutureForMe.github.io/_pages/about.md

 - *2016.09 - 2020.06*, Undergraduate, Harbin Engineering University, Harbin

 # 🎖 Honors and Awards
-- *2020.06* Outstanding Graduate Student Award of Harbin Engineering University
+- *2020.06* Outstanding Graduate Student Award, from Harbin Engineering University
+- *2019.06* First Prize of Chinese Collegiate Computing Competition
 - *2019.03* Three Good Students in Heilongjiang Province
-- *2018.12* National Scholarship
+- *2018.12* National Scholarship, from Ministry Education
+- *2810.12* Second Prize of Mathematical Contest in Modeling in Three Provinces of Northeast China
-- *2018.06* Second Prize of the Ministry of Industry and Information Technology's Entrepreneurship Scholarship
+- *2018.06* Second Prize of Innovation Scholarship, from Ministry of Industry and Information Technology
+- *2018.06* Second Prize of Heilongjiang Mathematical Contest in Modeling

 [//]: # (# 💬 Invited Talks)